aerospike/aerospike-client-python/README.rst

 installations directory for platform specific files.
 This directory can be seen by running ``python -c "import sys; print(sys.exec_prefix);"``

-If you would like the files to be placed into an additional location during installation, specify a ``--lua-system-path`` option when running setup.py:
+If you would like the aerospike directory files to be placed into a different location during installation, specify a ``--lua-system-path`` option when running setup.py:

 ``python setup.py install --lua-system-path=/path/to/lua/install``

+or when running pip:

+``pip install aerospike --install-option="--lua-system-path=/path/to/lua/install``"

+**Note** Specifying an ``--install-option`` will prevent binary wheels from being used, and will require the extension to be compiled

+**Note** If the .lua files are stored somewhere besides `/usr/local/aerospike/lua`. and you wish to perform Stream UDF operations it will be necessary to specify the locations of the system modules as a configuration parameter to the Aerospike client constructor:

+    config = {'hosts': [('127.0.0.1', 3000)], 'lua': {'system_path': '/path/to/lua'} ...}
+    my_client = aerospike.client(config)

 OS X Installation